tommy3001/blog_project3001_org/introsphinx.rst

-When you run it with python doctestExample.py, you will get an error message in case of a difference between the described output and the real output.
+When you run it with Python doctestExample.py, you will get an error message in case of a difference between the described output and the real output.
 For more information, even in the case of no failures, you should use `python -v doctestExample.py`

 Doctest compares the function call (starts with `>>>`) with the output of the command, which is placed in the docstring directly under the function call description.